Maurice Baudier: Club career

 Baudier (standing in the center with his cap) with the French team at the Parc des Princes in 1921.

 After the War ended in 1918, Baudier joined the ranks of CA Paris, and even though he was small for a goalkeeper (1,61 meters), he made up for it with his exceptional agility and sharp reflexes, being especially effective on low shots close to the ground.

 Together with Marcel Vanco, Louis Mesnier, and Henri Bard, he was a member of the CA Paris team that won the Coupe de France in 1920, starting in the semifinals against VGA Médoc on 11 April 1920, in which he allowed the opponents to equalize after "receiving the ball badly" in an eventual 2–1 win.
 It was perhaps because of this mistake that he did not start in the final against Le Havre on 9 May, being replaced by the Swiss Ivan Dreyfus.

 International career

 Baudier earned all of his three international caps for France within 30 days, from 8 February to 6 March 1921, in friendly matches against Ireland, Italy, and Belgium, all of which ending in losses with a total of 7 goals conceded.

 Death

-Little by little his health problems caught up with him, and he died in a hospital in the 6th arrondissement of Paris on 21 March 1932, at the age of 34.
+He died in a hospital in the 6th arrondissement of Paris on 21 March 1932, at the age of 34.